Farm Unit Study

 Farm unit study on your wish list for homeschooling or the classroom?
 I had the opportunity to spend a week in Kansas visiting a variety of farms to learn more about where food comes from.
 I took some time to ask the farmers what they would like kids to know about where their food comes from.
-Here are a few of the highlights from the experience.
-I have also included some videos for you to help you learn more from this farm unit study.
+Here are a few of the highlights from the experience. hope you enjoy this early elementary farm unit study.
 (Free printable farm unit study at the bottom of this post.)

 What can you learn about farms?